vuhuonggiang123/Churn-Prediction/README.md

-# RFM-Analysis
+# Churn Prediction
-## Using Python to segment customers for an e-commerce company using the RFM analysis
+## Build the Machine Learning model for predicting churned users
 ### Introduction
 One e-commerce company has a project on predicting churned users in order to offer potential promotions.
 The attached file is the dataset that is offered by the company (churn_predict.csv).
 You will using this dataset to answer below questions: